confluentinc/schema-registry/docs/installation/migrate.rst

         <path-to-confluent>/etc/kafka-connect-replicator/quickstart-replicator.properties

     The method or commands you use to start |crep| is dependent on your application setup, and may differ from this example.
-See the :ref:``config-and-run-replicator``.
+For more information, see :ref:`config-and-run-replicator`.

 #.
 Stop all producers that are producing to Kafka.